 Let’s say I have decided to have a last-minute New Year’s Eve party.
 Any tips?

 Instead of offering any kind of New Year’s Eve thing, invite people for breakfast the next day, at whatever hour.
 Not brunch, but literally breakfast.
-Tell people to wear their pajamas and stagger in.
+Tell people to wear their pyjamas and stagger in.

 In your book, you have a recipe for the Not-Quite-Full English Breakfast.